 Old-fashioned trolley buses take you on one of two loop tours through Vancouver, providing live commentary and more than 30 stops where passengers can hop on the bus or hop off to explore independently.
-The routes are well-planned and the tour guide-drivers are knowledgeable, interested, and well-informed.
+The routes are well-planned and the tour guide-drivers are generally knowledgeable, interested, and well informed.

 Best for: First-time visitors to Vancouver who want the most comprehensive sightseeing bus tour of the city, with lots of historical details and local insight.

 - Live, insightful commentary by driver-guides

 - Two routes -- a red loop and a blue loop -- cover most major attractions

 - Stops cover the most comprehensive area of any hop-on hop-off sightseeing tour